 Transfer to the airport in Launceston in time for your onward, overnight flight.

 Day 11: Arrive UK

 Arrive back in the UK after your overnight flight and continue your onward journey home.

 Complimentary guided experiences at Saffire including Oyster tasting, wine tours, canoeing, bird watching, hikes and Tasmania Devil experience.
-Plus $100 spa credit
+Plus $100 resort credit

 This trip has no fixed departures but restrictions may apply - check operator website

 ** If you see this next to a price, a specific price in your currency has not been provided, this is an estimated-only price based on a currency conversion, the price you pay may be different to that shown

 Sign up to our weekly Trip Finder email and get a selection of the best trips to feed your Wanderlust